aleksgorbenko/ping_pong/README.md

 # PingPong Component

+*Note: this project was a coding test which was a part of the interview process.
+Result - test was accepted and I passed to the next interview stage.*

 A simple application that lists the latest ping pong games and has the ability to select two players and add/remove games with randomised scores and number of games.
 The winner is indicated with a green dot.

 ## Tech Used: